 The U.S. pharmaceutical market is the world’s most important national market.
 Together with Canada and Mexico, it represents the largest continental pharma market worldwide.
-The United States alone holds over 40 percent of the global pharmaceutical market.
-In 2015, this share was valued around 413 billion U.S. dollars.
-Many of the global top companies are located in the United States.
-In 2015, six out of the top 10 companies were from the United States when based on pure pharmaceutical revenue.
+The United States alone holds over 45 percent of the global pharmaceutical market.
+In 2016, this share was valued around 446 billion U.S. dollars.
+Many of the global top companies are from the United States.
+In 2016, six out of the top 10 companies were from the United States when based on pure pharmaceutical revenue.

 The largest U.S. companies on the global market are Johnson & Johnson, Pfizer and Merck &Co.
-Johnson & Johnson generated around 70 billion U.S. dollars of revenue in 2015, although only a part of it came from the company's pharmaceuticals division.
+Johnson & Johnson generated around 72 billion U.S. dollars of revenue in 2016, although only a part of it came from the company's pharmaceuticals division.
 The company is also active in the medical devices/diagnostics and consumer products segments.
-Interestingly, among the top pharma companies by revenue alone within the U.S. in 2015, were non-U.S. based companies British-Swedish AstraZeneca and Swiss Novartis.
+Interestingly, among the top pharma companies by revenue alone within the U.S., there are several non-U.S. based companies, for example, British-Swedish AstraZeneca and Swiss Novartis.